ZachGoldberg/Startup-CTO-Handbook/StartupCTOHandbook.md

 Defining bad tests is simple.
 Bad tests have a higher cost than benefit to your team.
 Some common characteristics of bad tests:

- It takes more time to maintain and fix tests for legitimate code changes

-than the pain you save by bugs found.
+* It takes more time to maintain and fix tests for legitimate code changes than the pain you save by bugs found.

- e test has a high false positive rate or is inconsistent, which slows

-down CI and causes developers frustration and context-switching cost to re-run spurious failures.
+* The test has a high false positive rate or is inconsistent, which slows down CI and causes developers frustration and context-switching cost to re-run spurious failures.

- e test is poorly thought out and literally validates that the code does

-the wrong thing.
+* The test is poorly thought out and literally validates that the code does the wrong thing.

- e suite tests that the code does the right thing and has low false posi -

-tives, but it's so convoluted and hard to understand that only the person who wrote the test can add a new one, and every other engineer who looks at it gets a migraine.
+* The suite tests that the code does the right thing and has low false positives, but it's so convoluted and hard to understand that only the person who wrote the test can add a new one, and every other engineer who looks at it gets a migraine.

- e test does not instill confidence that the code under evaluation is

-ready to be shipped to end users.
+* The test does not instill confidence that the code under evaluation is ready to be shipped to end users.

 With that picture in mind, it's relatively easy to see by contrast what attributes good tests should have.
 Good tests are:

- Easy and fast to run both locally and in a shared CI environment
+* Easy and fast to run both locally and in a shared CI environment

- Capable of running reliably and consistently producing the same result Easy to augment
+* Capable of running reliably and consistently producing the same result Easy to augment

- Easy to refactor or update for underlying logical changes
+* Easy to refactor or update for underlying logical changes

- Appropriately coupled to the underlying code patterns, testing at the

-right altitude (so to speak) to capture breakages that matter
+* Appropriately coupled to the underlying code patterns, testing at the right altitude (so to speak) to capture breakages that matter

- Easy for any engineer to understand and work on
+* Easy for any engineer to understand and work on

 One of the best ways to evaluate your testing approach is also the most obvious: ask how your team feels about the tests with a simple sentiment analysis. e results tend to be very binary either tests are a source of security that teams rely on, and naturally augment them because they obvi - ously are a net value-add; or teams passively, or even actively, hate their tests because they re a drain on productivity with not enough obvious value.